 5.2.
-IRL model analysis.
+IRL model analysis

 In the process of vehicle lane-changing, we focus on lateral position change and longitudinal speed change to simplify the algorithm.
-Therefore, the vehicle decision sampling space is denoted as $\Phi = \{v{xo}, y_o\}$.
-And the transverse information collection only records its lane change information.
+Therefore, the vehicle decision sampling space is denoted as $\Phi = \{v{xo}, y_o\}$, and the transverse information collection only records its lane change information.
 The sample of the lateral lane change is $\{y_L, y, y_R\}$, where y represents the initial lateral position, y_L and y_R are the position of the left lane and right lane, respectively.
 The simulated trajectories of the vehicle are generated using polynomial curves, where the trajectory horizons are 5 s.
-The driving model IDM parameters of the surrounding vehicles are set as follows: desired velocity $v = v{current}$ m/s, maximum acceleration $a{max} = 5$ m/s2, and comfortable acceleration $a{com} = 3$ m/s2, minimum desired spacing $s_0 = 1$ m.
+The driving model IDM parameters of the surrounding vehicles are set as follows: desired velocity $v = v{\text{current}}$ m/s, maximum acceleration $a{\text{max}} = 5$ m/s2, and comfortable acceleration $a{\text{com}} = 3$ m/s2, minimum desired spacing $s_0 = 1$ m.

 The initial values of the parameter vectors of the IRL algorithm are randomly sampled using a normal distribution with a mean of 0 and a standard deviation of 0.5.
 The performance of traditional deep learning optimization algorithms, such as gradient descent and stochastic gradient descent, is often limited by fixed learning rates and parameter update strategies.
-The parameter optimization algorithm, in which the optimization algorithm parameters are: the regularization parameter $\gamma = 0.01$, the learning rate $\alpha=0.05$, the exponential decay rate of the first and second order $\beta_1=0.9$, $\beta_2 = 0.99$.
+The parameter optimization algorithm, in which the optimization algorithm parameters are: the regularization parameter $\gamma = 0.01$, the learning rate $\alpha = 0.9$, $\beta_2 = 0.99$.

-The raw data of a vehicle's driving trajectory is divided into multiple short trajectories with horizons of 5 seconds for learning.
+The raw data of the driving trajectory of a vehicle is divided into multiple short trajectories with horizons of 5 seconds for learning.
 Thirty-five trajectory data will be randomly selected from the short trajectories to train the parameters of the reward function.
 In contrast, the remaining trajectory data will be used as the test data.
 During the training process, the difference between the feature expectations of the human driving trajectory and the simulated trajectory is used to establish the gradient for the iterative updating of the cost function parameters.
 The final displacement error (FDE) and the average displacement error (ADE) between the human driving trajectory and the simulated trajectories are used as the human-likeness evaluation indexes.
-The training process is illustrated in Figure 7.
+The training process is illustrated in Fig. 7.

-Fig.7.
-Training process: a) plot of trajectory feature expectation difference; b) plot of human-likeness.
+Fig. 7.
+Training process: (a) plot of trajectory feature expectation difference; (b) plot of human-likeness

-Fig. 7(a) plots the trajectory feature expectation difference curves between the IRL model and the real trajectory during the iteration process.
-The human-like driving strategy obtained by IRL model could be close to the real trajectory data and the differences between them converge to 0.
-Fig. 7(b) plots the human-likeness of trajectories curve, where the parameters of the learned reward function are gradually adjusted as the training period increases, allowing the IRL model to better fit human driver behaviour.
-Fig.7 indicate that the IRL algorithm is learning human-like strategies that increasingly resemble human-driving strategies with more iterations.
+Figure 7a plots the trajectory feature expectation difference curves between the IRL model and the real trajectory during the iteration process.
+The human-like driving strategy obtained by the IRL model could be close to the real trajectory data and the differences between them converge to 0.
+Figure 7b plots the human-likeness of trajectories curve, where the parameters of the learned reward function are gradually adjusted as the training period increases, allowing the IRL model to better fit human driver behaviour.
+Figure 7 indicates that the IRL algorithm is learning human-like strategies that increasingly resemble human-driving strategies with more iterations.
 The experimental results demonstrate the feasibility of the IRL algorithm in enabling the learning of human-like decisions.